rgrannell1/kea/README.md

 # transitively xMap vector == xMap pairlist
 ```
-Having a fixed output type makes arrow functions very easy to compose; corner
+Having a fixed output type makes arrow functions very easy to compose.
-cases handle themselves.
-In practical terms, your code won't be litted with
+Refreshingly, it also means that your code won't use ```if(is.na(x))``` like
-exceptions for null, na, and length zero checks.
+full stops in an essay.

 ### Cascading Style